The growth of the stone market in the UK

 There was also all that regional and local authority support, as well as sector specific grants like those from Historic England and the National Lottery Heritage Fund, some of which helped stone companies working in these sectors, not just keeping projects live but also expanding them thanks to the extra cash suddenly available.

-There is a slight sting in the tail in that when the super deduction ends in 2023, Corporation Tax is due to increase from 19% to 25%, as the government tries to find ways to pay off debts of just over £2.2trillion – about 100% of GDP.
+There was a slight sting in the tail in that when the super deduction ended in 2023, Corporation Tax increased from 19% to 25%, as the government tried to find ways to pay off debts of just over £2.2trillion – about 100% of GDP.

-There have been other skills shortages as well, not least in construction, and when demand exceeds supply the predictable result is price increases, hence consumer inflation is expected to reach double digits in 2022, especially with the Russian invasion of Ukraine resulting in an upward pressure on already rising fuel prices.
+There have been other skills shortages as well, not least in construction, and when demand exceeds supply the predictable result is price increases, hence consumer inflation reached double digits in 2022, especially with the Russian invasion of Ukraine resulting in an upward pressure on already rising fuel prices.

-To try to control inflation, the Bank of England has increased interest rates.
+To try to control inflation, the Bank of England increased interest rates.
 That makes borrowing more expensive – for the government as well as firms and individuals.
-With any luck, the high levels of investment in machinery and equipment by companies in 2020/21 will improve Britain’s strangely sluggish productivity so paying off the debt will be a bit less painful.
+With any luck, the high levels of investment in machinery and equipment by companies in 2020-22 will improve Britain’s strangely sluggish productivity, so paying off the debt will be a bit less painful.